Websites Useful to Classicists (as of January 2014)

 (a) Perseus Digital Library (=27.c.2 below): there find links to the big Liddell & Scott (Greek) or Lewis & Short (Latin), or to shorter versions of each.
 If you want to go right to either dictionary, use these addresses: Greek: Liddell & Scott Greek Lexicon.
 Latin: Lewis & Short Latin dictionary

-(d) Online Etymological Dictionary = splendid etymological dictionary of English
+(b) Online Etymological Dictionary= splendid etymological dictionary of English

-(e) Latin place names = Latin place names and their modern equivalents, in alphabetical order.
+(e) Latin place names = Latin place names and their modern equivalents.

 (g) Wikipedia: List of Ancient Romans = a biographical dictionary of ancient Romans.
 Two quirks: (a) place names are listed alphabetically sometimes under the nomen, sometimes under the cognomen--so you should use your browser's "find" window; (b) only the links in blue connect to biographies; for those in red, none are written yet.